-Margot is available for school, library and community group visits, literary festivals, conferences, creative writing workshops, author panels, signings and podcasts.
-She is based in Adelaide, but willing to travel for select events and has a valid police check.
+Margot is represented by Becky’s Literary Bookings and available for school, library and community group visits, literary festivals, conferences, creative writing workshops, author panels, signings and podcasts.
+She is based in Adelaide, and willing to travel for select events.

-She is happy to run workshops and classroom discussions, present at assemblies, perform readings, chair panels, etc. and can present on a range of topics including:
+She can be booked to run workshops and classroom discussions, present at assemblies, perform readings, chair panels, etc. and presents on a range of topics including:

 - Her YA novel Neverland and its key themes and elements: